 The answer will depend on whether your F150 is fitted with stock or aftermarket wheels.
 For stock applications, consult the owner’s manual or the sticker on the driver’s side door jamb.
 The factory recommended tire pressure for stock F150 trucks is 35 PSI.
 Larger wheels and tires might require you to pump more air inside the tires.

-This list of the best OEM brand and cheap tires for the Ford F-150 will hopefully make the job of choosing the perfect set of brand new tires for your truck much easier.
+This list of the best tires for Ford F-150 will hopefully make the job of choosing the perfect set of brand new tires for your truck much easier.
 Make sure to consider your driving habits so you can make the most out of your brand new truck tires.